kauchqui/android/README.md

-# android
+# Android Programs
-simple android program
+GeoQuiz is a simple android trivia app that cycles through pregenerated questions